Nevermore233/ZIPcnv/README.md

 Note: Setting the baseline requires at least 50 normal samples; otherwise, a warning will be issued.

-## Step 2: CNV Pre-detection with CUSUM Control Chart
+## Step 2: CNV detection using dynamic sliding windows
 ZIPcnv employs a CUSUM control chart-based model for CNV detection.

 **Usage**